PerceptronV/scierra/README.md

     ++>
     ```

-* `<prep>`: Forcefully specifies that the block of code that you type belongs to the 'preprocessor' part of the program.
+* `<prep>`: Forcefully specifies that the block of code that you type belongs to the 'preprocessor' section of the program.
 E.g.

     ```cpp
     ++> <prep>